-Most dads have the fear that they won’t measure up – that they will fail to be what a father should be.
+Most dads fear that they won’t measure up – that they will fail to be the kind of father they should be – or need to be.

 - Don’t provoke your children.
 That means don’t make unrealistic demands.
 Don’t crush their spirit by being aloof or overly strict.
 Every child has a fragile psyche that needs to be built up, not torn down.

 - Bring them up in discipline.
 Discipline should be fair and consistent.
 They need to know the boundaries and know there are negative consequences if they ignore them.
 This gives children security and helps them know they are loved.